 Grab a bargain

-Hall Farm's Second Hand Tack Room is open every Wednesday, Saturday and Sunday from 10am-4pm.
+Hall Farm's Second Hand Tack Room is open every weekend, Bank Holidays and Wednesdays during school holidays from 10am-4pm.
 We have a great range of stock at bargain prices, including rugs, numnahs, boots and bandages.
 All proceeds raised from sales will go towards helping horses.

 Events at Hall Farm